MicrosoftDocs/quantum-docs-pr/articles/overview/why-learn-quantum-computing.md

 ## Quantum computing is fun!

-In addition to the real-world impact discussed above, we quantum computing is fun.
+In addition to the real-world impact discussed above, we believe quantum computing is fun.
 Learning quantum computing is a rewarding experience where you will come away with cutting-edge knowledge and the skills to help build the technology of the future.

 ## Next steps